 Driving on steep hills or through mountains is different than driving on flat or rolling terrain.
-See "Mountain Mode" under Driver Selected Operating Modes on page 9-22.
-Tips for driving in these conditions include:
+See "Mountain Mode" under Driver Selected Operating Modes ⇔ 178.
+Tips include:

 - Keep the vehicle serviced and in good shape. - Check all fluid levels and brakes, tires, cooling system, and electric drive unit. - Keep the vehicle in gear when going down steep or long hills.